 Library Collection Development Policy

-The Collection Development Policy sets out a general framework on how the University Library acquires, manages, reviews and develops its collection of research and learning and teaching resources.
+This policy sets out a general framework on how the University Library acquires, manages, reviews and develops its collection of research, learning and teaching resources.
 Overall responsibility for the policy lies with the Director of Library and Learning Services.

 Aims of the policy